dkhamsing/open-source-ios-apps/.github/PULL_REQUEST_TEMPLATE.md

 <!-- When making an addition: -->

-0. [ ] Project URL:
+1. [ ] Project URL:
-1. [ ] Update contents.json instead of README
+2. [ ] Update contents.json instead of README
-2. [ ] One project per pull request
+3. [ ] One project per pull request
-3. [ ] Project added at the end of the list (a script sorts projects automatically)
 4. [ ] Avoid iOS or open-source in description as it is assumed
 5. [ ] Use this commit title format if applicable: Add app-name by @github-username
 6. [ ] Use approved format for your entry